 Hi!
 I'm Conor Clyne and welcome to the Tsar Experience.
 Before I get into the detail of what the Tsar Experience involves, let me explain how and why I came to be the Tsar.

 I'm an Irish-British lawyer with a background in International Relations from a prestigious top US university, with a specialization in the former Soviet Union.
-I even worked as an intern to the future US Secretary of State and presidential candidate, Hillary Clinton and as a lawyer at the European Commission.
+I even worked as an intern to the future US Secretary of State and as a lawyer at the European Commission.
 Moreover, I've learnt over 10 languages and served as the president of the International Polyglot Society.

 If this were 40 years ago, I’d probably be a minion in the CIA or MI6, a shadowy James Bond-esque character.
 But instead today I live a Bond-esque lifestyle without the risk of being hunted down by baddies with Russian accents. 🙂

 About 10 years ago, I started traveling intensely around the former Soviet Union, it was a real struggle at first.
 I didn’t speak good Russian, I was unfamiliar with the region’s culture (even though I was very knowledgeable of its politics) and I was naïve how the dating norms differ from Western Europe or North America.

 My first solo trip to the region was a whirlwind adventure but several unsavory things happened to me.
-I was drugged and unconscious for 36 hours in Crimea, had my phone stolen by a girl at a club in Odessa (which I managed to get back fortunately) and I was left with holding the bill on impromptu dates with girls who were in hindsight only interested in the free meal at a top restaurant and not their date who was paying for it.
+I was drugged and unconscious for 36 hours in Crimea, had my phone stolen by a girl at a club in Odesa (which I managed to get back fortunately) and I was left with holding the bill on impromptu dates with girls who were in hindsight only interested in the free meal at a top restaurant and not their date who was paying for it.

 So why did I even go back after this dramatic first trip?
 Because Eastern Europe is an amazing region to visit full of adventure and romance for an intrepid traveler.